VedantCS/VedantCS/README.md

 💪 Strong command of Core Java (OOP, Collections, Exception Handling)

-⚙️ Backend development using Spring & Spring Boot{learning as of now)
+⚙️ Backend development using Spring & Spring Boot(learning as of now, to be completed till the second week of feb)

-🌐 Frontend fundamentals: HTML, CSS, JavaScript
+🌐 Frontend fundamentals: HTML, CSS, (learning)JavaScript

 ☁️ Cloud & AI foundations with industry-recognized certifications